LennyDong/BerkTestFinder/README.md

 # CalExams
 CalExams is a web application that aims to stream line the process of searching for/downloading past midterms and finals for UC Berkeley classes, currently it only supports computer science classes.
 CalEaxms pulls the download links from the HKN (https://hkn.eecs.berkeley.edu/exams/) and the Tau Beta Pi (https://tbp.berkeley.edu/courses/) exam archive pages using the Python package BeautifulSoup.
-In the future, support for other classes will be added as well
+In the future, support for other classes will be added as well.
+The web application uses Django as the web framework, and Angular.js as the front end framework

 ## Get Started
 Clone the repository with: